-The common system of demonstrative in Sasak language is three- way systems; proximal, medial and distal.
-However, Honorific demonstratives in Sasak language serve two way distinctions, namely, proximal and distal. proximal niki(this) is used to indicate close object from the speaker and distal nike(that) is applied for its counterpart.
-Then, one questions may reveal in the hearer's mind that how the speakers of noble Sasak language cover the common deictic system of demonstratives in Sasak language.
+The common system of demonstrative in the Sasak language is a three-way system; proximal, medial and distal.
+However, Honorific demonstratives in the Sasak language serve two-way distinctions, namely, proximal and distal.
+Proximal niki(this) is used to indicate a close object from the speaker, and distal nike(that) is applied for its counterpart.
+Then, one question may reveal in the hearer's mind how the speakers of the noble Sasak language cover the common deictic system of demonstratives in the Sasak language.
 These questions will be discussed in the following subsections.